emilebosch/polybox/README.md

 ## How to run a polybox

-After starting your vagrant you can use the command `./pb` to start your polybox.
+After starting your vagrant you can use the command `./pb <box-to-run>` to start your polybox.

-For instance: `./pb rails`,
+For instance: `./pb rails`.
+This will create a directory in `./src/rails` for your code, pulls and runs rails polybox container and mount the `./src/rails` directory in your polybox container under `/src`

 This is a trowaway container.
-As long as your development code is stored in `/src` within the polybox it will be remounted during new polybox sessions and your code is safe.
+As long as your development code is stored in `/src` within the polybox, it will be remounted during new polybox sessions and your code is safe.

 ## How to donate a polybox (we need your favourite dev environments!)